sebdehne/dehnes.com/posts/2021-03-31-DehneEVSE.md

     - accept new TCP connections from charging stations
     - fetch all data parameters from the charging stations regularly and log everything to InfluxDB
     - listen for push notifications from the charging stations and react upon them
-    - Load sharing: calculate maximum charging rate for each station which share the same power line
+    - Load sharing: calculate maximum charging rate for each station sharing the same power line
     - evaluate the charging logic state machine and send back updates (max charging rate + contactor on/off) to the charging station

-4. a frontend webapp
+4. A frontend webapp
     - uses Websockets to listen for real-time updates
     - show power consumption for all three phases
     - 3 modes:
         - On - allows charging whenever the EV is ready
         - Off - does not allow charging at all
-        - Low-cost - allowed charging only during hours with low energy prices
+        - Low-cost - allows charging only during hours with low energy prices
     - influence load sharing preferences by setting a priority

 ## The hardware